 Preview unpublished nodes¶

-As unpublished nodes are not viewable for anonymous visitors, Roadiz allows backend users to preview them
+Unpublished nodes are not viewable for anonymous visitors, Roadiz allows backend users to preview them

-using a dedicated entry point called
+adding a dedicated query parameter called

 For example, if your